InfiniStore: Elastic Serverless Cloud Storage: Motivation

 We next study the IAT pattern by quantifying the coefficient of variation (CoV) of reused data objects.
 A CoV of 1 suggests that a re-access may arrive at an arbitrary time, where the IAT follows a Poisson distribution.
 A CoV $>1$ indicates a more bursty arrival pattern than a Poisson distribution.
 We filter out objects with less than 10 reuses, which excludes 16\% and 2\% of the requests from the container image and serverless blob workloads, respectively.
 Figure~\ref{fig:workload_reuse_cov} shows that about $80\%$ of reused objects have a CoV greater than 1, indicating that both workloads are very bursty.

 \textbf{Implication 2:} \emph{A multi-layer storage system with a fast elastic layer and a slower persistence layer would be beneficial.
 Most data become cold quickly and can be discarded from the faster storage layer if all data are durably stored in a persistence layer.
-This also suggests that a FIFO-like (first in, first out) data placement policy that segregates old (cold) and new (hot) data objects would work well in this context.}
+This also suggests that \diffVLDBcomment{hot data must be tracked and hot/cold data segregation would be beneficial in this context.}{a FIFO-like (first in, first out) data placement policy that segregates old (cold) and new (hot) data objects would work well in this context.}}